Originally an anesthetic, ketamine has found new life as a solution when other treatments aren’t working.

 Ketamine infusion therapy is becoming the go-to for people dealing with severe mental health issues, severe depression, and chronic pain.
 But what is ketamine infusion therapy?
 It is done by giving low doses of ketamine through IVs.
-Originally an anesthetic, ketamine has found new life as a solution when other treatments aren’t working.

-WhY Is Ketamine Therapy Getting Attention?
+Why Is Ketamine Therapy Getting Attention?

-So why is ketamine infusion therapy getting so much attention?
 One big reason is how fast it works.
 Many drugs take weeks and sometimes months before the commencement of their action, while ketamine starts alleviating symptoms within hours.
 This is a big deal for people who need relief fast, especially those who haven’t found success with traditional methods.

 What Is Ketamine Infusion Therapy?

 Ketamine infusion therapy is the new treatment for mental health conditions.
 Originally an anesthetic, ketamine is therapeutic in low doses.
-But what is ketamine infusion therapy?
-It’s giving ketamine intravenously in a clinical setting so that it can drip into your body slowly.

 Ketamine infusion therapy interacts with the brain’s neurotransmitters, specifically glutamate.
 This grows new neural connections and can relieve some depression symptoms, anxiety, and chronic pain in hours or days, unlike traditional antidepressants that take weeks to work.
 Ketamine was initially used as an anesthesia medicine.